ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 AND THAT'S NOT ALL!

 To really crank up the heat, we've dredged the darkest depths of the distant seas to summon forth **eight** new Hush-Hush medals for the ravenous achievement hunters among us to prepare themselves for.
-Dive in to some of the most confounding creations since [some girl in a forest](https://osu.ppy.sh/home/news/2022-09-09-how-zetera-became-a-medal-hunter) thwarted people since Halloween 2017 (or just solve them all in 2 days, that's fine too):
+Dive in to some of the most confounding creations since [some girl in a forest](https://osu.ppy.sh/home/news/2022-09-09-how-zetera-became-a-medal-hunter) thwarted people back in Halloween 2017 (or just solve them all in 2 days, that's fine too):

 - **Resurgence**:
     A flame rekindled.